-- 1) The ELT may be manually activated by placing either switch in the "ON" position. - NOTE: As long as the cockpit remote switch and the ELT local switch are in the ARM/OFF positions respectively, the ELT will automatically activate on impact.
+1) The ELT may be manually activated by placing either the remote switch or the ELT local switch in the "ON" position.

+NOTE: As long as the cockpit remote switch and the ELT local switch are in the ARM/OFF positions respectively, the ELT will automatically activate on impact.